Drug Radar

 - Size of the prize: The global glaucoma drug market is approximately $6–7 billion annually and growing; a well-tolerated fixed-dose combination drop from a major surgical/device company like Alcon could credibly reach $500 million–$1 billion in peak sales if it displaces incumbent combinations, though no public consensus estimate exists for this specific reformulation.
 The at-risk patient pool is large — roughly 80 million people worldwide have glaucoma, with OHT affecting tens of millions more — so the addressable market is meaningful context for the competitive pressure on GKOS's device-conversion thesis.

-Donanemab (Eli Lilly, LLY) — Alzheimer's Disease (early cognitive decline)
+Donanemab (Eli Lilly, LLY) — Alzheimer's Disease (a progressive brain disease that destroys memory and thinking)

 Tirzepatide & Retatrutide (Eli Lilly, LLY) — MASLD/NASH liver-outcomes trial